-At ISD 318, we effectively and efficiently use assessments to maximize student learning.
-These assessments help teachers identify students who are experiencing difficulties, monitor student progress, evaluate the effectiveness of interventions and enrichment, and plan instruction to meet the needs of each individual student.
+At ISD 318, we effectively and efficiently use assessments to maximize student learning and address learning gaps.
+Our comprehensive universal screening helps teachers identify students who are experiencing difficulties, monitor student progress, evaluate the effectiveness of interventions and enrichment, and plan instruction to meet the needs of each individual student.
 Our goal is to help all students achieve grade-level standards and accelerate growth.
 Professional Learning Teams gather information and use multiple data points to make decisions about standards and instruction.
 District-wide assessment resources are used along with classroom common formative assessments to provide teachers with standardized screening, diagnostic, progress monitoring and benchmark measures to monitor and impact growth.
-Each year, teachers have on-going standards, data and evidence-based instructional practices internal workshops to review and reflect on individual and group student achievement.
+Each year, teachers have on-going standards, data and evidence-based instructional practices internal building level professional development to review and reflect on individual and group student achievement.

-Assessment is an integral and exciting part of instruction, providing information about how well students are progressing toward state standards.
+Assessment is an integral and exciting part of instruction, providing information regarding how well students are progressing toward state standards.
 Standards, curriculum, instruction, and assessment are interwoven in the learning process, and each informs the others.
 Standards are the what - they define what we expect students to know and be able to do.
 Curriculum is the how - it defines a body of learning experiences that are designed to reach the standards.
 Instruction is the "in what way" - it provides the specific learning experiences and ways of differentiating those experiences to scaffold student learning.
 Assessment is the how well - it gauges the attainment of learning to inform instructional practices and curriculum.
 A balanced approach to assessment includes a continuum of strategies within a range of frequency and purpose.
+In accordance with MN statute 120B.301 ISD 318 has conducted an internal audit of local assessment to ensure we are not testing too much and meet the less than 10 hours testing requirement established in statute.
+A copy of our internal audit can be found on our website at www.ISD318.org.